xizon/funda-ui/packages/DropdownMenu/README.md

 | --- | --- | --- | --- |
 | `label` | string \| ReactNode | - | Specify the label text for each option <blockquote>Support html tags</blockquote> |
 | `value` | string | - | Specify the value for each option |

+Among them, `label` and `value` are attributes used by the system, and other attributes can be added freely